MarkRoddy/markroddy.github.io/_posts/2019-06-25-building-a-mono-repo.markdown

 * Automatically do... "things" happen when changes are merged to master?
 Or what ever the special branch name you picked for your unnecessarily complicated git workflow.
 * Generate artifacts out of band from your release process and later have a user promote them?
 This can be through images such as an AMI or a Docker, more traditional OS packages like RPM's and Debs (the 90's called btw), or language specific packages (jars, wheels, gems, etc).
 * Perform an automated deployment of some set of project(s) without a human in the loop?
 Hopefully after after some level of automated testing has been performed, but hey this your repo.
 You yolo you.
-* Any of the above, but in repsonse to a dependent project being "built" (for that project's definition of build)?
+* Any of the above, but in response to a dependent project being "built" (for that project's definition of build)?
 * Or, God forbid, all of the above?

 I pinged Dmitriy on Twitter after his initial post and he confirmed that he needed all of the above.
 You have my condolences, Dmitriy.